MoneyMapCanada — Free Canadian Finance Tools

 Bottom line

-Before acting, use the related calculator, compare the relevant product or pathway, and write the assumptions behind your choice.
-If those assumptions change, update the plan instead of defending the old one.
-That habit is what separates a useful finance decision from a fragile guess.
+Before acting, run the related calculator with conservative inputs, compare at least two realistic options, and write down the assumptions behind your choice.
+If the key assumptions change — rate, income, cost, timeline — update the plan rather than defending the original estimate.
+That habit separates a durable financial decision from a fragile one.

 Related calculator